 arXiv:1512.01715.
 2015. [pdf]

-Fall 2015: TA for CS 161 Fundamentals of Artificial IntelligenceI hosted weekly discussion sections covering LISP, search algorithms, propositional logic, first-order logic, Bayesian networks, etc.
+Fall 2015: TA for CS 161 Fundamentals of Artificial IntelligenceI hosted weekly discussions covering LISP, search algorithms, propositional logic, first-order logic, Bayesian networks, etc.

 MISC & Open-Source